lclem/lia/src/part1/NormalForms.lagda.md

 ```
 ~~~

+## Transformation

 Duality is a very useful property since it allows us to "recycle" the !ref(DNF) transformation from the previous section into a !ref(CNF) transformation:
 The basic idea is to dualise the formula, apply the !ref(DNF) transformation, and then dualise the formula again.
 Correctness relies on the fact that 1) if two formulas are equivalent, then so are their dualisations, and 2) if we dualise twice then we go back to the original formula.
-More precisely, we would like to apply !remoteRef(part1)(Semantics)(duality-equivalence-1) for 1) and !remoteRef(part1)(Semantics)(dual-preservation) for 2), which however rely on the fact that the input formulas are in the `Formula[⊥,⊤,¬,∨,∧]` fragment.
+More precisely, we would like to apply !remoteRef(part1)(Semantics)(duality-equivalence-1) for 1) and !remoteRef(part1)(Semantics)(dual-preservation) for 2), which however relies on the fact that the input formulas are in the `Formula[⊥,⊤,¬,∨,∧]` fragment.
 For this reason, we start off the construction with a preliminary !ref(NNF) transformation, which guarantees us membership in the require fragment thanks to !ref(NNF-Formula[⊥,⊤,¬,∨,∧]):